Mathematical Sciences (BMAT)

 The university campus offers a number of places where you can sit and study.
 You will also have good access to computers, which are connected to one of the fastest networks in Norway.

-Mathematics has its own "linjeforening" shared with and run by students from the Physics Department (academic and social student organization), which is called Delta.
-At the beginning of the autumn semester, Delta has an orientation programme to help new students find their feet.
+Mathematics has its own student society shared with and run by students from the Physics Department, which is called Delta.
+At the beginning of the autumn semester, Delta has a kickoff programme to help new students.
 Don't miss the excursions, guided tours, parties, pub crawls and other fun happenings that take place at this time.
 The friends you make during this mentoring programme often remain friends for the rest of your university career.

 Delta also organizes a traditional skiing trip to Åre in Sweden at the beginning of January every year.
 Hundreds of NTNU people gather here to hit the slopes and have fun.
 Delta also has its own meeting place at Moholt studentby (student village), where the organization arranges regular social gatherings.
-The "linjeforeningene" are an important part of the rewarding student environment at NTNU.
+These organizations are an important part of the rewarding student environment at NTNU.